pyeventsourcing/eventsourcing/docs/topics/domain.rst

 A new aggregate instance has a :py:obj:`~eventsourcing.domain.Aggregate.created_on` property which gives the date and time when an aggregate object was created, and is determined by the timestamp attribute of the first event in the aggregate's sequence, which is the "created" event.
-It is a Python :class:`~datetime.datetime` object.
+The timestamps are timezone-aware Python :class:`~datetime.datetime` objects.

 .. code:: python